multiversx/mx-deprecated-sdk-monorepo/erdpy/CLI.md

 Deploy a Smart Contract.

-positional arguments:
-  project                                🗀 the project directory (default: current directory)

 optional arguments:
-  -h, --help                             show this help message and exit --metadata-upgradeable                 ⚙ whether the contract is upgradeable (default: False) --outfile OUTFILE                      where to save the output (default: stdout) --pem PEM                              🔑 the PEM file, if keyfile not provided --keyfile KEYFILE                      🔑 a JSON keyfile, if PEM not provided
+  -h, --help                             show this help message and exit --project PROJECT                      🗀 the project directory (default: current directory) --bytecode BYTECODE                    the WASM file --metadata-not-upgradeable             ‼ mark the contract as NOT upgradeable (default: upgradeable) --metadata-payable                     ‼ mark the contract as payable (default: not payable) --outfile OUTFILE                      where to save the output (default: stdout) --pem PEM                              🔑 the PEM file, if keyfile not provided --keyfile KEYFILE                      🔑 a JSON keyfile, if PEM not provided